fejes713 / 30-seconds-of-interviews

 iterate through the own properties of each object to test if they have the same values, including nested objects.

-Optionally, the prototypes of the objects may also be tested for equivalence by passing true
+Optionally, the prototypes of the objects may also be tested for equivalence by passing true as the 3rd argument.

 Note: this technique does not attempt to test equivalence of data structures other than plain objects, arrays, functions, dates and primitive values.